elana-tollu/elana-tollu/README.md

 * [Sightseeings](https://github.com/elana-tollu/mesto-project) - social space for sharing photos and descriptions.
 JavaScript, CSS, HTML, adaptive layout

+## Currently working on...

+Using the technologies I have learnt, I develop a language learning application.

 <!--
 **elana-tollu/elana-tollu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.